GhyeLee/GhyeLee/README.md

 ## Hi there!!
 Welcome 👋
 ___
 #### Hi!
 My name is Jihye and. college Student!
-I am studying CS to be a FE.
+I am studying CS to be a FE and Software Engineering.
 ___
 #### About Me
 - I am currently study at Liberty University (CS.Software Engineering).